mlrun/mlrun/docs/feature-store/transformations.md

 sliding window.

-For example, if a feature-set contains stock trading data including the specific bid price for each bid at any given time, the user may wish to introduce aggregate features which show the minimal and maximal bidding price over all the bids in the last hour, per stock ticker (which is the entity in question).
-To perform that, the following code can be used:
+For example, if a feature-set contains stock trading data including the specific bid price for each bid at any given time, you could introduce aggregate features that show the minimal and maximal bidding price over all the bids in the last hour, per stock ticker (which is the entity in question).
+To do that, use the code:

 ```python
 import mlrun.feature_store as fstore